 The municipal services currently include the following forms of care:

-The application for a facility operated by the City of Mainz is centrally managed through the Office for Youth and Family, Department of Daycare Centers.
+The application for an institution under the sponsorship of the city of Mainz is managed centrally by the Office for Youth and Family, Department of Daycare Centers.
 Registrations are only possible after birth, not during pregnancy.
-Places are allocated based on a point system.
-On the Office for Youth and Family’s website, you can find a list of all municipal daycare centers.
+Allocation is based on a point system.
+On the website of the Office for Youth and Family, you will find a list of all municipal daycare centers.
+You can also log in online via the city’s Kinder-Kompass (Children’s Compass).

 You can search for and find additional daycare centers in Rhineland-Palatinate through the Daycare Server Rhineland-Palatinate.